 It’s emblematic of the afflictions of American newspapers that the Newseum is in financial trouble.
 The America of the First Amendment, though, is doing fine despite the Trump stress test.

 On any given day, the Times or the Post can make you confident about both America and its journalism.
 Indeed, the Sunday New York Times shines as a weekly expression of the American experience; on a good weekend, make that the American civilisation in all its hues.

-While the Post and Times are feeding on the richest of meat, the poor old Wall Street Journal is on a leash.
+While the Post and the Times are feeding on the richest of meat, the poor old Wall Street Journal is on a leash.
 Its owner, Rupert Murdoch, isn’t going to have his newspaper upset his regular telephone conversations with the president.